Ojochideee/Data_analysis_Kmeans_clustering/README.md

 Features
 Dimensionality reduction with PCA to simplify analysis and visualization.
 Clustering using K-Means to group countries into distinct socio-economic categories.
-For better understanding, visualise PCA components, elbow method, and country clusters.
+Visualise PCA components, elbow method, and country clusters for better understanding.
 Insights into socio-economic disparities, similarities, and global trends.

 Dataset